Quadratic Quantum Polarimetry with Entangled Photon Pairs

-As shown in Fig.~\ref{fig:Experiment}c and d, the experimentally measured TPP degradation agrees quantitatively with the simulated trends, exhibiting the predicted quadratic dependence on the depolarization strength.
-For comparison, the corresponding one-photon probing (OPP) response is taken from our previous measurements performed using the same source of entangled photons and under similar conditions~\cite{besaga2025LPR}.
-This provides a direct experimental benchmark for the TPP results shown in Fig.~\ref{fig:Experiment}c,d without variations in experimental conditions.
+As shown in Figs.~\ref{fig:Experiment}c and~d, the experimentally measured TPP degradation agrees quantitatively with the simulated trends, exhibiting the predicted dependence on the depolarization strength.
+In the present weak-scattering regime, this quadratic response appears as an approximately two-fold enhancement of the first-order sensitivity relative to OPP, as reflected by a purity-slope ratio of $\sim 2.1$ (Supplementary Material, Sec.
+S3.7).
+For comparison, the corresponding OPP response is taken from our previous measurements performed using the same source of entangled photons and under similar conditions~\cite{besaga2025LPR}.
+This provides a direct experimental benchmark for the TPP results shown in Fig.~\ref{fig:Experiment}c,d without variations in experimental conditions and statistically consist with the two-fold enhancement through combined linear regression analysis~\cite{montgomery2021linear}.
 The contrast between these behaviors highlights the quadratic enhancement in sensitivity enabled by quantum two-photon polarimetry.

 The isotropic depolarizing Mueller matrix is reconstructed from the experimentally measured input and output two-photon states via nonlinear fitting to a diagonal depolarization model.
 An example of the reconstructed matrix, corresponding to a sample with effective optical thickness of $\eta=0.26$, is shown in Fig.~\ref{fig:Experiment}e.
 The extracted parameters show a 97$\%$ agreement with simulations (quantified via normalized matrix similarity) of photon scattering in the sample, confirming the consistency between experiment and the underlying depolarization model.